 Australia is less racist than the USA.
 I have spend time in both places.
 I am anglo but look very hispancic and get treated quite badly sometimes in the USA but in Australia i have no problems.
 It doesn't matter what color you are especially in the big cities.

-I live now in a tiny small coastal town in Australia and all you need to do is smile & be polite and you will not experience racism about 2 years agoAnswered by karen via Travellr.com
+I live now in a tiny small coastal town in Australia and all you need to do is smile & be polite and you will not experience racism over 2 years agoAnswered by karen via Travellr.com

 I can't see that you'll have any big issues.
 If you're coming from the US you'll notice that we Aussies are very friendly, and will help you if you are not rude nor overbearing.
 Racism occurs in all countries and it is more to do with the person, not the location.
 I spent 10 years in your country and saw racism, but that doesn't make me tag everyone there as a racist.
 Have a good time here.
-We don't bite. :) almost 2 years ago
+We don't bite. :) over 2 years ago

 Only bad things are made public - we have very few ignorant racist people here the majority are accepting of everyone.
 Australia is full of great people and very multicultural.
 I went to the US recently thinking I may get mugged or shot because we only here about the violence over there but I found people very polite and friendly.
 I loved America just the way you will love Australia I am sure.
-Have fun, don't stress! almost 2 years ago
+Have fun, don't stress! over 2 years ago